-REPORT (2018-'19) The activities conducted by AMICOS in the academic year comprise the following: 1.
-AMICOS Proficiency prizes AMICOS Proficiency prizes are being awarded to the toppers of the final year UG and PG degree examinations.
-The toppers from the twelve UG departments and the eight PG departments would be recognized.
-The first rank holder is rewarded with Rs.
-2000 and the second rank holder with Rs.1000 as cash prize.
+AMICOS Proficiency prizes are being awarded to the toppers of the final year UG and PG degree examinations.
+The first rank holder from each programme is rewarded with Rs.
+2000 and the second rank holder with Rs.
+1000 as cash prizes.
 An amount of Rs.
-60,000 would be contributed by AMICOS, collected from the former students of the College for the proficiency prizes.
-2. AMICOS Membership Drive The final year UG and PG students after completing their courses will be mandatorily enrolled into AMICOS.
+60,000 was contributed by AMICOS, collected from the former students of the College for the proficiency prizes.
+The final year UG and PG students after completing their courses will be enrolled into AMICOS.
 AMICOS database will be updated every year.
 An AMICOS website has been started with the domain name www.amicos.in.
 On-line registration by former students is enabled through this website which, after manual verification, will be approved.
-The membership fees of Rs.1000 can be remitted in the Bank.
 Provision for an online discussion/suggestion on the projects undertaken by the AMICOS is being provided to the alumni after the initial registration is completed.
-An e-mail ID for AMICOS has been created amicos@mic.ac.in 3.
-AMICOS Excellence Award This award is given to notable Alumni every year.
-The old students could nominate the awardee either online or otherwise.
-4. AMICOS Get-together Batch wise get together of AMICOS would be conducted every year generally in January.
+An e-mail ID for AMICOS has been created amicos@mic.ac.in.
+Batch wise get together of AMICOS is conducted every year generally in January.
 The date will be informed through the website leading news papers.
-Teachers (retired and present) will be honoured during the function.
-Cultural program by the old students will be a part of the event.
-5. Get together of the students studied prior to 1970 A special get together of the students studied prior to 1970 will be conducted every year.
-6. Construction of Fr.
-Geevarghese Panicker Research Block To commemorate the memory of Rev. Dr. Geevarghese Panicker who served as the Principal of the College for 18 years, AMICOS decided to generate a fund, targeting Rs 1 crore, for the construction of a seven storied Fr.
+Former teachers are honored during the function.
+Cultural program by the old students would be a part of the event.
+To commemorate the memory of Rev. Dr. Geevarghese Panicker who served as the Principal of the College for 18 years, AMICOS decided to generate a fund, targeting Rs 1 crore, for the construction of a seven storeyed Fr.
 Geevarghese Panicker International Research Centre (approx.14000 sq ft).
-This centre will have: • International Multidisciplinary Research Facility • Future Track- a career guidance cell • Upgraded IGNOU study centre • DDU Kaushal Kendra • Foreign Languages Centre with Language Labs • Self Financing courses for skill enhancement • Santhwana- a counseling centre An amount of Rs.
-3.5 lakhs has been collected for the construction of this block in 2018-'19.
-Foundation laying ceremony of the Fr.
-Geevarghese Panicker Research Block by HB Cardinal Baselios Cleemis Catholicos, Manager Patron of the College on 3rd April 2019.
+This centre will have: • International Multidisciplinary Research Facility • Future Track- a career guidance cell • Upgraded IGNOU study centre • DDU Kaushal Kendra • Foreign Languages Centre with Language Labs • Self Financing courses for skill enhancement • Santhwanaa counseling centre An amount of Rs.
+17.5 lakhs has been collected for the construction of this block by 2019-'20.
+Noon meal Programme This scheme is being offered to the neediest students by providing them lunch during College working days.
+Every year 30-50 students are being provided lunch through this scheme.
+AMICOS Kuwait Chapter provides Rs.75,000 every year for this programme AMICOS lecture series to benefit the final year UG and PG students has been decided to be launched in the next academic year.
+Eminent alumni of the college will make lectures for students in areas of their specialization.
+Online day to day communication of relevant matters have been facilitated among the Alumni members of the College by leveraging the social media- through the official four Whats app groups (with each group comprising of 250 members each), Yearwise Whats app groups, face book page and website.
+This provision enabled the members to stay updated of the matters pertaining to the College relevant information of wider interest to the Alumni and greatly enabled financial support to one of our former students who had undergone Kidney transplantation with the monetary support of 8 lakh rupees, through a fund raising among the group members.